smocker-dev/smocker/README.md

 ### Integration Test

-In order to launch integrations tests, you need to open a terminal and launch smock:
+In order to launch integrations tests, you need to open a terminal and launch smocker:

 ```sh
 make start